snehakhobragade90/renovate-integrations/README.md

 ### Development

-<details><summary>How do I test renovate locally?</summary>
+<details><summary>How do I test Renovate locally?</summary>

 #### Local Testing

-Until we've widespread adoption, we'll be opting in to repos.
+Until we've widespread adoption, repos will opt in to automated dependency goodness.

 For local testing, you can isolate specific repos in